 June ushers in the Scottish Dance Theatre with a double bill with works of two of Europe’s most influential choreographers, Colette Sadler’s Ritualia and Botis Seva’s TuTuMucky.
-Pushing the limits of classical ballet with contemporary dance, artistic director Fleur Darkin promises an unforgettable evening with this visually-striking dance troupe.
+Pushing the limits of classical ballet with contemporary dance, the troupe promises an unforgettable evening with visually-striking effects.

 A pillar of the United Kingdom’s cultural industries is to give visibility in the arts to the disabled, and fund organizations that promote diversity and inclusion on the stage.
 One of Scotland’s inclusive dance ensembles Indepen-Dance 4 will delight audiences June 22 and 23 with their brand new show Four Go Wild in Wellies.
 Created by Anna Newell and choreographed by Stevie Prickett, the four dancers of this professional theatre company will have children (as well as their families) laughing in the aisles as they lead us on a whimsical adventure on how friendships are built, broken and mended.